 Thank you for your interest in joining Youth Engaged in Philanthropy (YEP).
 We are excited for another fruitful year of youth philanthropy in our community.

-Those new to YEP are highly encourage to attend the August Meet & Greet.
-The Meet & Greet is a fun and easy way to learn more about the YEP committee prior to applying for membership.
-High school youth with a desire to make a positive impact in DeKalb County should consider attending.
+Those new to YEP are highly encourage to attend a Meet & Greet.
+The Meet & Greet events are a fun and easy way to learn more about the YEP committee prior to applying for membership.
 Returning members are highly encouraged to attend and bring a friend.
-The event is FREE.
-RSVP is not required to attend, but greatly appreciated.
+To help with better diversity among high schools in DeKalb County, the Meet & Greet events are targeted to specific towns to aid in recruitment from those schools.

 ALL youth interested in becoming a YEP member MUST complete an annual application and commitment form.
 All applicants will be notified of membership status prior to the September meeting.
 To reflect our desire to be a DeKalb County youth committee, membership will be capped per high school.
 Once those spots fill, additional applications from that school are added to a waiting list.
 All applicants will be notified by email of membership status.
-Membership application deadline is Friday, September 4, 2020.
+Membership application deadline is early September.
 Thank you for your interest and for understanding!

 YEP Committee Member Requirements and Expectations